 A Sleek Swoop

 Shift your French tip to the corner of your nail for a modern take on the classic manicure.
 Stick with a pastel shade or go bolder with bright rainbow hues.
-"A base coat is optional with this design since all the flare is at the tip," says Meade.
+"A base coat is optional with this design since all the flare is at the tip," notes Meade.
 "Choose five different colors–one for each nail, and use the polish brush to create a curved slope starting at the corner of your nail.
 Keep some acetone handy to clean up the curved line with another brush.
 Just like that, a pop of color is all you need to stand out."

 Black and White

 If you're not a fan of bright colors on your nails, this easy nail art idea is a stunning choice.
 We love how the thin black stripe adds dimension to the white base, creating a design that's super versatile.

 Spice up your summery white mani with a strip of metallic blue.
 We love China Glaze Nail Lacquer ($8) in Can You Sea Me?
 Oung's tip for nailing the look?
 "Always wait for the base color to dry before painting the top designs."

 This simple pastel mani got a major upgrade.
 Add a triangle of tonal foil to your go-to nail polish shade to emulate this beautiful style.
 Nothing more, nothing less.